MobilityData/gbfs/gbfs.md

 Each expression of a GBFS feed describes all of the versions that are available.

-The following fields are all attributes within the main "data" object for this feed.
+The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---